dagiteferi/ai-portfolio-platform/Docs/backend_rag_document.md

     *   **Endpoint Registration:** Registers the `chat_endpoint` asynchronous function to handle HTTP POST requests to `/api/chat` using the `@router.post("/chat")` decorator.
     *   **LangGraph Initialization:** Initializes the LangGraph state machine (`graph = create_chatbot_graph()`).
 This graph encapsulates the entire flow of how the AI processes a request, from input to response.
     *   **Initial State Preparation:** Prepares the `initial_state` dictionary containing essential data such as the user's input, conversation history, and the user's profile (from `request.app.state.profile`), which is passed into the LangGraph for processing.
     *   **LangGraph Execution:** Executes the core AI logic by asynchronously running the LangGraph (`response_state = await graph.ainvoke(initial_state)`).
-This is where the `initial_state` traverses through all the defined nodes and edges of the graph.
+This is where the `initial_state` moves through all the defined nodes and edges of the graph.
     *   **Response Extraction and Return:** Extracts the final generated response from the `response_state` and returns it as a JSON object to the client.

 ### `ai_core/agent/graph.py` - The LangGraph Orchestrator

-*   **Purpose:** This file is the "brain" of the AI, defining the state machine that dictates the flow of information and processing steps.
+*   **Purpose:** This file serves as the AI's "brain," defining the state machine that dictates the flow of information and processing steps.
 It leverages LangGraph to create a directed graph of operations, ensuring a structured and predictable AI workflow.
 *   **Key Responsibilities:**
     *   **State Definition:** Defines the structure of the `state` object (`class AgentState(TypedDict):`) that is passed between nodes in the graph.
 Each node receives and potentially modifies this `state`, maintaining the conversational context and intermediate processing results.
     *   **Workflow Initialization:** Initializes the LangGraph workflow (`workflow = StateGraph(AgentState)`) with the defined state schema.